brendanjcarlson/genv/README.md

 ## Ergonomic environment management

-genv is a Go package for loading and accessing environment variables.
+<code>genv</code> is a Go package for loading and accessing environment variables.
 It simplifies the processes of lookup, casting, and populating configuration structs, using generics, struct tags, and reflection for mapping.

 ## Documentation